WPChill/download-monitor/readme.txt

 == Changelog ==

 = TRUNK =
+* Fixed an undefined method call 'get_filesize'.
-* Allow third party extensions to hijack [downloads] shortcode with filter dlm_shortcode_download_content
+* Allow third party extensions to hijack [downloads] shortcode with filter dlm_shortcode_download_content.

 = 1.6.2 =
 * Fixed a bug that caused translations not to load.